Public WiFi VPN Guide

 Content filtering

-Hotels, schools, workplaces, and public hotspots may block streaming, AI tools, adult sites, gambling sites, crypto platforms, or messaging apps.
+Hotels, schools, workplaces and public hotspots may block streaming, AI tools, adult sites, gambling sites, crypto platforms, messaging apps or VoIP services.

 Account exposure